commonhaus/foundation/bylaws/2-cf-membership.md

 - **The Role of Dues:** These nominal fees support administrative tasks to ensure the smooth functioning of the CF.
 - **Annual Renewal:** The initial payment of dues and the annual renewal process reaffirms your commitment to CF values and agreement to abide by its policies.

-Your involvement in the CF, whether as a project member, a leader, or a general member, shapes the future of open-source innovation.
-We value each contribution and encourage active participation in our diverse and vibrant community.

 ## Inactive or Retired Members